nvaccess/nvda/readme.txt

 To build an installer, type:
 scons installer
 The installer will be placed in the output directory.

+To generate developer documentation, type: scons devDocs
+The developer docs will be placed in the devDocs folder in the output directory.

 Optionally, the build can  be customised by providing variables on the command line:
 	* version: The version of this build.